This post was updated in July 2025

 Substack supports all major audio file formats including mp3, mp4, aac, aiff, x-aiff, amr, flac, ogg, wav, and x-wav.

-You can have only one voiceover per post.
+You can only have one voiceover per post.

-Okay, that’s it for this week.
+Okay, that’s it from me for this week.

 Thanks, Karen.
 Another post everyone writing on Substack should read.